Karachi United School Championship: History

 With the objective of providing a forum for students to play competitively in a safe and professional environment, Karachi United provided a platform for students to showcase their skills and talent in a bid nurture and harness football talent at the school/college level.
 It has since become the premier school/college competition with inter school and inter college rivalries developing over the years and bragging rights to fight for during the tournament.

 The inaugural KUSC was held in 2005 with the senior boys category being held.
 Over the years, the tournament has grown in number of teams and categories.
 To promote football among girls and the younger students, the introduction of the girls category, senior and junior, and the junior boys category were introduced.
 The 2014–15 season saw the introduction of the senior girls category whereas the junior boys category and the junior girls category was introduced in the 2018–19 season and in the 2023–24 season respectively.
+The 2025-26 season saw the expansion of the competition to Lahore.

-Karachi Grammar School is the most successful school, with a total of 11 titles, in the senior boys (6), senior girls (4), and junior girls (1) category.
-Foundation Public School is the most successful school in the junior boys (2) category.
+Karachi Grammar School is the most successful school, with a total of 14 titles, in the senior boys (6), senior girls (6), and junior girls (2) category.
+Foundation Public School and Bay View Academy is the most successful school in the junior boys (2) category.